-The European Bank for Reconstruction and Development (EBRD), a multilateral investment institution headquarted in London, England, recently announced that it will loan the local-currency equivalent of USD 13 million to Optima Bank, a commercial bank headquartered in Bishkek, Kyrgyzstan.
+The European Bank for Reconstruction and Development (EBRD), a multilateral institution headquartered in London, England, recently announced that it will loan USD 30 million to Uzbekistan’s Joint Stock Commercial

-The European Bank for Reconstruction and Development (EBRD), a multilateral investment institution headquartered in London, England, recently announced that it will provide a loan of EUR 5 million (USD 5.9 million) to the Albanian
+The European Bank for Reconstruction and Development (EBRD), a multilateral institution headquartered in London, England, recently announced that it will provide a loan of EUR 5 million (USD 5.9 million) to the Albanian

 The Netherlands Development Finance Company, a government-backed institution also known by its Dutch acronym FMO, recently arranged a syndicated loan in the amount of USD 67.5 million for the Beirut-based Lebanon and Gulf Bank (LGB Bank) to support small and medium-sized enterprises (SMEs) in Lebanon.
 The

 The Netherlands Development Finance Company, a government-backed institution also known by its Dutch acronym FMO, recently agreed to fund a private bond placement by Turkey’s Sekerbank in the amount of TRY 192 million